Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 closest
 ```

 As a result, we now have found the closest stop for each building including the attributes of the closest stops that were merged into the results.
 The last column in the table shows the distance in meters between a given building and the closest stop.
 The distance is only returned upon request as we did by specifying `distance_col="distance"`.
 The column `index_right` provides information about the index number of the closest stop in the `stops` GeoDataFrame.
 If you look carefully, you can see that the number of rows in our result has actually increased slightly from the original (158731 vs 159818).
 This happens because for some geometries in the `buildings` GeoDataFrame, the distance between the building and two (or more) stops have been exactly the same (i.e. they are equidistant).
 In such cases, the `sjoin_nearest()` will store both records into the results by duplicating the building information and attaching information from the stops into separate rows accordingly.
-In some cases, this can cause trouble for further analysis, so it is good to be careful and investigate whether any duplicate buildings have emerged into the results.
-If they have emerged, and if this causes issues in your analysis, you might need to pick one of them based on some criteria.
-Alternatively, you can just pick the first (or last) one if you do not have any specific justification for making the selection.
+In some cases, this can cause trouble for further analysis, so it is good to be careful and investigate whether any duplicate buildings have appeared into the results.
+If this is the case, and if the duplicates cause issues in your analysis, you might need to pick one of them for further analysis based on some criteria.
+A simple way is to pick the first (or last) duplicate if you do not have any specific justification for making the selection.

 The `%time` command at the beginning of the cell provides us some details about the time it took to find the nearest neighbors and merge the data between the two GeoDataFrames.
 As we can see, the computations are very efficient taking only a matter of some microseconds for almost 159 thousand observations.
 We can make this even faster by specifying a `max_distance` parameter that specifies the maximum search distance.
 Here, we specify the maximum distance as 100 meters from each building: